anowii/DigitalDetectives/README.md

     -  `test_30.csv`
     -  `test_40.csv`
     -  `test_50.csv`

-#### Other test data
+### Other Test Data
 A disk image from CFReDS was also used to prefrom some of the testing:

-Link to the disk image in EO1 format ➡️ [disk image](https://cfreds.nist.gov/all/DFIR_AB/ForensicsImageTestimage)
+- Link to the disk image in EO1 format ➡️ [disk image](https://cfreds.nist.gov/all/DFIR_AB/ForensicsImageTestimage)

-Link to the disk image converted to .dd format on our drive ➡️ [.dd Format Link](https://drive.google.com/file/d/1Fd1pX1r4waRkD6Z2O8J5cRZyeSNU5-SY/view)
+- Link to the disk image converted to .dd format on our drive ➡️ [.dd Format Link](https://drive.google.com/file/d/1Fd1pX1r4waRkD6Z2O8J5cRZyeSNU5-SY/view)

-#### Important Files
+### Important Files
 - `diskanalysis.py`: Runs Sleuth Kit and Virustotal, also creates user.db
 - `requirements.txt`: Requirements for running the program
 - `templates.py`: Prompt templates for the LLM